panth-tyler/panth-qi/CONTRIBUTING.md

 # Contributing to SAS QI

-First off, thank you for taking the time to contribute! ❤️ We welcome contributions to make SAS QI better for everyone.
+Thank you for taking the time to contribute! ❤️ We welcome contributions to make SAS QI better for everyone.
 This document explains our contribution process and how you can get involved.

 ---